-How to make a kids BBQ Apron
+How to make a Kids Apron from a Dish Towel

 Hello Polka Dot Chair readers!

-*a marking tool (even a pencil will do)
+- Marking tool (even a pencil will do)

 Kids Apron Pattern Construction Steps:

-#3.
-Connect the marks on each side with a “J” shaped curving line (as shown in the photo) and then cut along that line.
+- Connect the marks on each side with a “J” shaped curving line (as shown in the photo) and then cut along that line.

-#6.
-Fold your 2 yards of bias tape in half and mark with a pin.
+- Fold your 2 yards of bias tape in half and mark with a pin.

 Finishing:

-And now you are done!
+- And now you are done!

-Easy Peasy!
+- Easy Peasy!

 About the Maker:

 We are Elizabeth and Elizabeth, two girls who married brothers and ended up with the exact same name.
-We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting and the art of homemaking.
+We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting, and the art of homemaking.

-Together we blog over at Simple Simon and Company where we get the opportunity to share tips, tricks, tutorials, recipes, and thoughts with our readership.
+Together, we blog at Simple Simon and Company, where we get the opportunity to share tips, tricks, tutorials, recipes, and thoughts with our readership.

 More Great Projects from Simple Simon & Co.